-Academy Fellow Ray Dolan FRS FMedSci, Professor of Neuropsychiatry and Director of the Max Plank Centre for Computational Psychiatry and Ageing at University College London, has been awarded The Brain Prize for 2017.
+Academy Fellow Peter Goadsby FMedSci, Professor of Neurology and director of the NIHR-Wellcome Trust King’s clinical research facility at King’s College London, has been awarded The Brain Prize for 2021.

-The Brain Prize, awarded by the Lundbeck Foundation in Denmark, is worth one million Euros.
+The Brain Prize, awarded by the Lundbeck Foundation in Denmark, is worth one million Pounds.
 Awarded annually, it recognises one or more scientists who have distinguished themselves by an outstanding contribution to neuroscience.